Long Beach sweeps UCLA in 2018 title rematch, BYU, Ohio State, GCU win

 In the match of the evening, defending NCAA champion and AVCA top-ranked Long Beach swept No. 6 UCLA Saturday night in a rematch of the 2018 final.
-Three other ranked teams won as No. 4 BYU and No. 11 Ohio State also swept their opponents Saturday.
-No. 15 Grand Canyon defeated Lindenwood in five sets.
+Three other ranked teams won, No. 4 BYU and No. 11 Ohio State in sweeps.
+No. 15 Grand Canyon rebounded from its loss to Barton College with a five-set defeat of Lindenwood.
 All of those recaps and more to follow, but first, a glance at Sunday’s schedule.

 At the Grow the Game Challenge in Lebanon, Tennessee, Sunday’s schedule begins with the MIVA’s Quincy against Conference Carolina foe Limestone.
 No. 15 Grand Canyon of the MIVA follows against independent Lincoln Memorial.
 Quincy then returns to the court against Barton of the Conference Carolinas, capped by the MPSF’s USC against Lindenwood of the MIVA.